Boavizta/cloud-scanner/docs/src/reference/cli-options.md

 Commands:
-  estimate   Get estimation of impacts for a given usage duration inventory  List instances and  their average cpu load for the last 5 minutes (no impact data) serve      Serve metrics on http://localhost:3000/metrics help       Print this message or the help of the given subcommand(s)
+  estimate   Get estimation of impacts for a given usage duration inventory  List instances and  their average cpu load for the last 5 minutes (without returning impacts) serve      Run as a standalone server.
+Access metrics (e.g. http://localhost:8000/metrics?aws_region=eu-west-3), inventory or impacts (see http://localhost:8000/swagger-ui) help       Print this message or the help of the given subcommand(s)

 Options: